Issue No. 03

 // Two independent sessions, no shared state

-const adminCtx = await browser.newContext();
+const adminCtx = await bro.newContext();

-const userCtx = await browser.newContext();
+const userCtx = await bro.newContext();

 const adminPage = await adminCtx.newPage();